LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/stalls.md

     - book -> Posts info about the stall in chat (only viewable by you!)

 #### Compass
-- is supposed to show you 'regions free'
+- Is supposed to let you search for a 'free region'
     - Clicking on any of the spades or emeralrd -> This will tell you there is no region type found, this is broken.
     - Clicking on the books -> Will post in chat (only visible to you) your limits regarding stalls.